Niralamba Swami

 Jatindra Nath Banerjee (Niralamba Swami) (19 November 1877 – 5 September 1930) was one of two great Indian nationalists and freedom fighters – along with Aurobindo Ghosh (Sri Aurobindo) – who dramatically rose to prominence between 1871 and 1910.

 Biography

 Niralamba Swami was born as Jatindra Nath Banerjee on 19 November 1877 at Channa village in Burdwan district.
-His father, Kalicharan Banerjee, worked as a government official at Bangaon of Jessore district (now North Twenty Four Parganas) of Bengal.His early education was completed at the village school.
+His father, Kalidas Bannerjee, worked as a government official at Bangaon of Jessore district (now North Twenty Four Parganas) of Bengal.His early education was completed at the village school.
 Then he passed FA (First Arts) from Burdwan Raj College, which was then affiliated with the University of Calcutta with high marks.
 He was admitted to B.A. class in the college.

 Freedom struggle

 While at college, Jatindra Nath (Jatindra Nath Banerjee) began developing interest in political activities of India.
 He was drawn towards radical and revolutionary methods of attaining independence.

 He felt that revolutionary methods were necessary to attain independence and he became the first to preach the adoption of revolutionary methods for attaining independence.

 For using revolutionary methods, a large army was needed and so martial training of countrymen was essential.
 So Jatindra Nath left his studies halfway in search of martial training.
 He tried to get himself enlisted in the British army but did not succeed.